This email arrived in my inbox today,

 Research suggests that over 70% of people get nervous about public speaking and that 10% suffer from extreme anxiety.
 That is a lot of people who are potentially avoiding public speaking or finding it incredibly stressful.

 I have no accurate way of knowing the magnitude of the problem in the workplace, but I suspect it is significant.
 I would love to do some research on this one day.
 If you are reading this article and part of a large organisation that might be interested in facilitating such research, please reach out!

 Paying for public speaking coaching is a great investment for businesses and a worthwhile use of your training budget.

 The returns go well beyond the new skills acquired.
 People often gain confidence more generally and feel empowered by their ability to hold an audience's attention.
 Staff who have never aspired to leadership roles may start to show an interest.
+As I mentioned earlier, a corporate course also has an amazing team bonding effect.
 There is no downside that I can see!

 Article written by Catherine Syme